timewave-computer/vault-indexer/README.md

 Docs served at `/docs`.
 Generated automatically

-# Testing
+# Data Testing
-## Check that remote database matches expected result
+Manaul check which can be run to load all historical data locally, and compare that production matches the historical load.

 1. Start with fresh local DB
 `npx supabase db reset`

 2. Load in historical set of data
-`./start-indexer.go`
+`./start-indexer.sh`

 3. Define connection params for test
 - populate `go-indexer/scripts/.env.scripts` with local and remote DB urls, and eth websocket RPC url